-institution, or society of its activities."8 However, the statute does not define "religious corporation, association, educational institution, or society."
-Court decisions appear to indicate several factors relevant to deciding whether an organization qualifies for exemption.
-Courts have considered (1) the purpose or mission of the organization; (2) the ownership, affiliation or source of financial support of the organization; (3) requirements placed upon staff and members of the organization (faculty and students if the organization is a school); and (4) the extent of religious practices in or the religious nature of products and services offered by the organization.9
+individuals of a particular religion to perform work connected with the carrying on by such corporation, association, educational institution, or society of its activities."15 However, the statute does not define "religious corporation, association, educational institution, or society."
+Court decisions appear to indicate several factors relevant to deciding whether an organization qualifies for the exemption.
+Courts have considered (1) the purpose or mission of the organization; (2) the ownership, affiliation, or source of financial support of the organization; (3) requirements placed upon staff and members of the organization (faculty and students if the organization is a school); and (4) the extent of religious practices in or the religious nature of products and services offered by the organization.16

 Title VII also provides two more specific exemptions.
 One separate, but similar, exemption applies specifically to religious educational institutions.
-That exemption allows such institutions "to hire and employ employees of a particular religion if [the institution] is, in whole or in substantial part, owned, supported, controlled, or managed by a particular religion or by a particular [organization], or if the curriculum of [the institution] is directed toward the propagation of a particular religion."10 The other exemption provided in Title VII allows employers to discriminate on the basis of religion, sex, or national origin if those factors are "a bona fide occupational qualification reasonably necessary to the normal operation of that particular business or enterprise."11 This exemption based on bona fide occupational qualifications has been construed narrowly.12 Courts have deemed valid discriminatory qualifications to arise only in situations where religion plays an extremely significant part of the work environment, including, for example, jobs where employee safety is threatened because of the employee's religious affiliation.13
+That exemption allows such institutions "to hire and employ employees of a particular religion if [the institution] is, in whole or in substantial part, owned, supported, controlled, or managed by a particular religion or by a particular [organization], or if the curriculum of [the institution] is directed toward the propagation of a particular religion."17 The other exemption provided in Title VII allows employers to discriminate on the basis of religion, sex, or national origin if those factors are "a bona fide occupational qualification reasonably necessary to the normal operation of that particular business or enterprise."18 This exemption based on bona fide occupational qualifications to arise only in situations where religion plays an extremely significant part of the work environment, including, for example, jobs where employee safety is threatened because of the employee's religious affiliation.20

 Exemptions for religious organizations in the context of Title VII are not absolute.
 Once an organization qualifies as an entity eligible for Title VII exemption, it is permitted to discriminate on the basis of religion in its employment decisions.
 The exemption does not allow qualifying organizations to discriminate on any other basis forbidden by Title VII.
-In other words, although a religious organization may consider an employee or applicant's religion without violating Title VII, the organization may still violate Title VII
+Thus, although a religious organization may consider an employee or applicant's religion without violating Title VII, the organization may still violate Title VII if it considers the individual's race, color, national origin, or sex.21 Furthermore, the exemptions in Title VII appear to apply only with respect to

-8 42 U.S.C. § 2000e-1(a).
+15 42 U.S.C. § 2000e-1(a).
 The U.S. Supreme Court unanimously upheld this exemption, allowing a religiously affiliated, non-profit entity to make employment decisions based on religion, even if the position related to non-religious activity of the organization.
 See Corp. of the Presiding Bishop v.
 Amos, 483 U.S. 327 (1987).
 Faith-based service providers are also eligible for the exemption, but if they receive government funding, the funds cannot be used to directly advance the organization's religious practices.
 See Zelman v.
 Simmons-Harris, 536 U.S. 639 (2002).